 - 1. Upon request, the appointing unit will inform an applicant of their status. - 2.
-Once an offer has been accepted, appointing units will provide notification to all unsuccessful applicants.
-In most cases, notice will be by email.
+Once the posting has been filled, appointing units will provide notification to all unsuccessful applicants within 10 business days, after the position has been formally accepted.
+Notice will be by email. - 3.
 The email notice shall also include the statement as specified in Section A.4.g.
-In any case, the notification will inform the unsuccessful applicants that their applications will be retained for consideration in the event that there are last-minute openings for available positions.

-3. It is understood that job postings, distribution of job postings, and notification is dependent on the then-known employment opportunities as listed in the University Course Listings and the availability of qualified candidates.
+In any case, the notification will inform the unsuccessful applicants that their applications will be retained for consideration in the event that there are last- minute openings for available positions.
+It is understood that job postings, distribution of job postings, and notification is dependent on the thenknown employment opportunities as listed in the University Course Listings and the availability of qualified candidates.
 An appointing unit which has additional available positions in the semester for which the unsuccessful applicant originally applied, will:

-a. consider all unsuccessful applications retained as provided in Section B.2., for the additional available positions;

-b. distribute job postings for the additional available positions in accordance with this Article;

-c. provide the notices to successful and unsuccessful applicants as provided in Section B.2. above.
+- a. consider all unsuccessful applications retained as provided in Section B.2., for the additional available positions; - b. distribute job postings for the additional available positions in accordance with this Article; - provide the notices to successful and unsuccessful applicants as provided in Section B.2. above.